mirego/ekiden/README.md

 ### Inside a Runner

-In order to simplify maintenance and to increase the runner's reliability and the build's repeatability, each runner will run inside an ephemeral VM.
+In order to simplify maintenance and to increase the runner's reliability and the build's repeatability, each runner runs inside an ephemeral virtual machine.
 This way, whenever a runner picks up a job, the workspace is assured to be in a clean state.
-This will also allow us to install and upgrade tools inside the VM and replicate it to every other machines.
+This also allows us to install and upgrade tools inside the VM and replicate it to every other machines.

 A typical run-loop looks like this:

+1. The _host_ machine pulls the most recent VM from the VM registry.
-1. The _host_ machine generates a token from the GitHub API.
+2. The _host_ machine generates a token from the GitHub API.
-2. The _host_ machine launches a virtual machine (_guest_) with a cloned virtual disk.
+3. The _host_ machine launches a virtual machine (_guest_) with a cloned virtual disk.
-3. The _host_ machine initiates an SSH connection to the _guest_ using a pre-defined hostname.
+4. The _host_ machine initiates an SSH connection to the _guest_.
-4. The _host_ machine launches the "runner" software pre-installed on the VM using the generated token.
+5. The _host_ machine launches the "runner" software pre-installed on the VM using the generated token.
-5. The _guest_ machine waits for a job and executes it.
+6. The _guest_ machine waits for a job and executes it.
-6. The _guest_ machine de-registers the runner from the GitHub organisation.
+7. The _guest_ machine de-registers the runner from GitHub.
-7. The _host_ machine shuts down the VM
+8. The _host_ machine shuts down the VM
-8. The _host_ machine deletes the cloned virtual disk
+9. The _host_ machine deletes the cloned virtual disk
-9. Repeat
+10. Repeat

 ```mermaid
 flowchart LR